ariannacrippa/QC_lattice_H/README.md

 It considers two types of encoding: `ed` returns sparse matrix; `gray` with option sparse=False returns PauliOp expression.
 Otherwise, a sparse matrix is returned.

-**'Ansaetze.py'**
+- **'Ansaetze.py'**
-Ansaetze proposal of variational circuit for Gray encoding (for gauge fields) and zero-charge sector (for fermionic d.o.f.).
+Contains an '`Ansatz`' class.
+Consists of ansaetze proposals of variational circuits for Gray encoding (for gauge fields) and zero-charge sector (for fermionic d.o.f.).

 ### Importing classes